Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Focus on Essential Services and Infrastructure

-Large stakes in Waste Management, Canadian National Railway, and Caterpillar demonstrate a preference for companies providing fundamental, long-term needs.
+Increased portfolio concentration in Waste Management (now 17.85%), Canadian National Railway (12.78%), and Caterpillar (5.80%) demonstrate a strengthened preference for companies providing fundamental, long-term needs.
 This approach supports the foundation's commitment to reliable cash flows and meaningful economic impact across vital sectors of the economy.

 3